dennisbergevin/cypress-plugin-last-failed/README.md

   }
 ```

-## Filter failed tests within `cypress open`

-Within the Cypress Test Runner UI using `cypress open`, this plugin provides a filter within each spec file positioned on the reporter.

-Toggling the filter will run any previously failed tests on the particular spec file.

 ## 📕 Example Environment Variable Setups

-The following options are suggestions of how to set the environment variable.
+The following options are suggestions of how to set the environment variable for using the filtering capability within `cypress open`.

 A more comprehensive [guide on environment variable setting](https://docs.cypress.io/guides/guides/environment-variables#Setting) can be found within official Cypress documentation.

 ### Setup using `cypress.env.json`